snsinfu/quiver-plot/README.md

 ## Spec file

 A spec file describes the style and data of arrows to plot in the JSON format.
-The quiver program accepts the following keys:
+The quiver program accepts the following keys.
+Detailed descriptions follow.

 ```js
 {